 Businesses often purchase pieces of tangible personal property that, because of the nature of the items, are affixed to the ground and/or a structure.
 For example, a liquid storage tank may be purchased, delivered to a business site, and affixed in such a way as to be functional.

 When a business is sold, the question often arises whether these items are real property or tangible personal property.
 If the items are personal property, the portion of the sale attributable to their value is subject to sales tax or use tax.
+If the items are real property, the portion of the sale attributable to their value is subject to real estate excise tax.

 In Washington, common law guidelines are used to distinguish tangible personal property from real property.